edcork/edcork.github.io/docs/pages/edit/edit3.md

 nav_order: 3
 ---

-# Example 3: Integration doc
+# Editing sample 3: Integration guide
 {: .no_toc }

 **On this page**